muratk3n/thirdwave/en/README.md

 ---

-Was it that high really? 🤔 Plus shat's missing here is context, what is the trend, and how many deaths were there, etc.
+Was it that high? 🤔 Plus what's missing here is context, what is the trend, and how many deaths were there, etc.

 "North Press Agency counted 66 military operations, which the Islamic